MPCA-air/mnrisks/web/landing_page.md

 ## Frequent questions

 What weather data did you use?

+> Airport stations.

 What is a hazard index?

+> Non-cancer.

 Is the receptor location me?

+> Risk estimates are for geographical areas and not an exact location.

 ## Contacts